lujoga/cluequiz/README.md

 * Setting the `ignore-responded` key to `true` lets players respond infinitely often, but also subtracts points from their scores every time they answer wrongly.
 * Setting the `viewer` key to `true` activates viewer mode, i.e. selecting a clue displays the corresponding question immediately.
 This is handy when hosting a game created by others.
+* Set the `music` key to either a single file or a list of files containing music you want to play to help players think.

 ### Serial configuration